amartinm7/social-network-challenge/README.md

 * https://social-network-challenge.herokuapp.com/swagger-ui.html

+### Returned messages
+At this moment, the app only return simple messages without any reason

 ### Deploy app in heroku with docker (status=idea)
 At this moment Heroku provides a functionality to deploy the projects under git.
 There are a heroku.yml pipeline to do it.